timchurches/Ggplot2Talk/Ggplot2Talk/index.md

 >- don't use it
     - you miss out on all the good stuff in ggplot2
     - is fairly limited, so you'll end up learning the real ggplot2 functions anyway
->- by default creates a basic scatterplot
+>- by default creates a basic scatter plot
     - arguments: x variable, y variable, a data frame
 >- all data used by ggplot2 needs to be in a data frame (cf base and lattice graphics)